crozetproject/jamie_portfolio/content/english/about/_index.md

 # facts
 facts:
-  - test 1
-  - test 2
-  - I speak three languages English, Spanish and French.
-  - Contrary to popular belief, I am not a full-time travel blogger.
-  - I was a member of the National Swimming Team.
+  - I once interviewed Oliver Sacks
+  - I thrive in creative team settings
+  - I am pursuing an interest in applying design thinking to my work
+  - Fly fishing is that thing I'd do with just a little more time

 # save as draft
 draft: false